atomix/atomix.github.io/docs/index.md

 </div>

-## Simple flexibility
+## Simple flexibility.

 <div class="grids steps" markdown>

 <div class="grid grid-left" markdown>

 <div class="step" markdown>
-## :fontawesome-solid-code: Choose your language
+## :fontawesome-solid-language: Choose your language

-Language-specific SDKs provide the building blocks for developing distributed applications.
+Application development starts with the SDKs.
+Atomix is built on top of Protobuf and gRPC, enabling SDKs for a variety of different languages.
+SDKs adhere to the patterns and idioms of the associated language to present APIs that are natural for developers to adopt in their language of choice.

 [:octicons-arrow-right-24: Learn more](/user-guide/development/)
 </div>